 - Are there questions people are asking that your competitors don't answer?

 Use these opportunities to show potential customers and search engines that your website and web pages are better and satisfy what searchers want.

-Conversion rate optimization is about testing everything on your website.
+Conversion rate optimization is about testing everything on your website to get more conversions.

-Test using fewer form fields on all your forms.
+For example, you can test using fewer form fields on your "contact us" form.

 Use clickable phone numbers.

-Answer questions and address objections your potential customers might have.
+Answer questions and address objections customers might have.